hyperledger/besu-docs/docs/public-networks/get-started/connect/sync-node.md

       "totalDifficulty": "0xA2539264C62BF98CFC6"
     }
     ```
-Besu can be restarted during a Checkpoint Sync in case of hardware or software problems.
-It will resume from the last valid worldstate and will continue to download blocks starting from its last downloaded block.
+You can restart Besu during a checkpoint sync in case of hardware or software problems.
+The sync resumes from the last valid world state and continues to download blocks starting from the
+last downloaded block.

 !!! note